mg4gh/MGMapViewer/docs/Features/FurtherFeatures/GDrive/gdrive.md

 <img src="./config.png" width="300" />

 The entry with the key **GDRIVE_TOP_DIR** defines the top directory on your Google Drive account that is used to store the data from this app.
 It has to be a simple foldername (no subfolders).
+The default for this name is "MGMapViewer".

 The second configuration parameter **ZIP_PW** defines the password for zip encryption/decryption process.
+The default value for this passwort is "geheimXgeheim!"

 When you trigger the synchronisation for the first time you have to allow this app the access to your Google Drive.
 (Remark: Unfortunately there is no option to get access ONLY to the configured top level directory.)